mtimmin65/Engineering_4_Notebook/README.md

 ### Assignment Description

-now we have the countdown with leds and a start button we add
+now we have the countdown with leds and a start button we add a servo that rotates 180 degrees on liftoff.

 ### Evidence